capsulescodes/flint/README.md

 <br>

 > [!NOTE]
-> This package is currently in development.
+> This package is currently under development.
 Contributions are warmly welcomed.

 <br>